 (And, in turn, your team’s efforts to drive down your customer acquisition costs (CAC).)

-Odds are you test new customer acquisition approaches for different marketing channels and mediums — from brand awareness Facebook ad campaigns to on-site, call-to-action optimization — monthly or quarterly.
+Odds are you test new customer acquisition approaches for different marketing channels and mediums and to different target audiences — from brand awareness Facebook ad campaigns to on-site, call-to-action optimization — monthly or quarterly.

 Regardless of the differences with these net-new and modified marketing activities, programs, and experiments, though, the primary goal of each one is exactly the same:

 Nurture, and eventually convert, your highly interested and engaged prospects into new, paying customers (or subscribers) — and keep them as such for as long as possible

 Implementing trendy promotional techniques and making modest adjustments to existing tactics across channels can surely pay dividends for your acquisition marketing program.

 But if you want to achieve sustainable, long-term growth with your overarching customer acquisition strategy, you need proven marketing technologies that can help you execute, analyze, and augment your lifecycle marketing orchestration activities with ease.

 (Essentially, without the need for IT or data science.)